 3.8 Applicant’s Professional Design Team.

-The Applicant’s professional design team will consist of architects, engineers, contactors and other design/construction professionals with the appropriate licenses and experience to ensure that the proposed Improvements comply with applicable governmental codes and regulations and are otherwise safe, appropriate, and suitable for Applicant’s intended use.
+The Applicant’s professional design team will consist of architects, engineers, contractors and other design/construction professionals with the appropriate licenses and experience to ensure that the proposed Improvements comply with applicable governmental codes and regulations and are otherwise safe, appropriate, and suitable for Applicant’s intended use.
 The team shall include the following: